m2robocon/playstation-joy-dkms/README.md

 sudo reboot
 ```

+## How to Uninstall?

+So easy, just do this:

+`sudo apt-get remove --purge playstation-joy-dkms`

 ## Building new Debian package (.deb) yourself

 1. You will need `git` and `make` to build the files.
 Installing `build-essential` in Ubuntu will do.